 Linda Duci has been the owner and director of The Country Academy of Dance for over 30 years and has danced and choreographed professionally throughout the tri-state area.
 Linda is best known for Directing and Choreographing Musical Theatre in Westchester and Putnam counties.
 Linda trained at the School of American Ballet, American Ballet Theatre, The Ailey and Graham Schools and with numerous Broadway and Television Choreographers.
 Her goal is to offer all levels of performers new experiences in a fun, immersive atmosphere.

-Daniel has been the Sound Designer for four of the last six Stamford All-School Musical’s.
-(Shrek, The Addams Family, The Little Mermaid and Mary Poppins) Daniel Graduated from A.I.T.E. in 2012 and from the University of Connecticut with a BFA in Design/ Technical Theatre in 2016.
-Daniel was most recently the Head Audio on the Miss Saigon North American Tour.
-Prior to that Daniel worked on The School of Rock 1st National Tour.
-Before touring Daniel worked regionally and off – broadway as a Sound Designer/ Engineer.
-Off Broadway Credits include: Attack of the Elvis Impersonators, An Evening with Phyllis Hyman Regional Credits include: Back Home Again; The John Denver Musical, West Side Story, Les Misérables, Xanadu, Peter Pan, Here Be Dragons, The Music Man.
-Daniel is very excited to be back with the All School Musical in 2019!
-Checkout danielbria.com for more of Daniels work!
+Daniel is very excited to be Sound Designer/ Production manager for the 15th anniversary of the All-School Musical!
+Daniel has been a part of 10 out of the past 14 productions and Sound Designer/ Engineer for 6 of them!
+(All Together Now, Matilda, Mary Poppins, The Little Mermaid, The Addams Family, Shrek) Daniel Graduated from A.I.T.E. in 2012 and from the University of Connecticut with a BFA in Design/ Technical Theatre in 2016.
+Daniel was most recently working on the Broadway production of Come From Away as the Sub Head Audio/ Assistant Audio.
+Pre pandemic, Daniel was working on Rock of Ages off – Broadway and touring across the country from 2017-2020.
+Past Touring Broadway experience includes: Head Audio on the Miss Saigon North American Tour and The School of Rock 1st National Tour.
+Before touring Daniel worked regionally and off – Broadway as a Sound Designer/ Engineer.
+Off Broadway Credits include: Rock of Ages, Attack of the Elvis Impersonators, and An Evening with Phyllis Hyman.
+Checkout danielbria.com for more of Daniels work.